p1ng-request/docs/templates/GitHub/GitHub_Get_most_starred_repos.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190)

-This notebook get the most starred repos in GitHub and return a dataframe with:
-- repo_id
-- name
-- url
-- stars
-- forks
-- issues_open
-- created_at
-- updated_at
-- topics
-- description
+**Description:** This notebook provides a list of the most popular GitHub repositories based on the number of stars they have received.

 ## Input